addy419/razerqdhid/docs/cmd_button-en.md

 - 1 byte Combination key value
 - 1 byte Button value

-  Among them, the combination key value includes left (Ctrl, Shift, Alt, GUI(Windows key)), and can be freely combined with a certain button.
+The combination key value includes left (Ctrl, Shift, Alt, GUI(Windows key)), and can be freely combined with a certain button.
 Each bit of the 8 bits of the combination key value represents a button, and multiple bits can be set to 1.
 Setting to 1 means pressing the button, and setting to 0 means not pressing.

 | Combination Key Value | Corresponding Button |
 | --------------------- | -------------------- |